 Unfortunately, your tax filing obligations as a self-employed individual aren’t quite as straightforward as they are for the traditionally employed.
-It’s not as simple as calculating your tax liability for the prior year and paying the IRS by the following
+It’s not as simple as calculating your tax liability for the prior year and paying the IRS based on that amount.

 As a general rule, the IRS requires anyone self-employed to pay taxes as they earn income.

 While a regular 9-to-5 employer typically withholds taxes from their employee’s gross income, no one withholds taxes on your behalf when you’re self-employed.
-That means you’ll likely need to make payments as you earn money in order to avoid tax penalties.
+That means you’ll likely need to make estimated payments as you earn money to avoid tax penalties.

 If you calculate that you will owe at least $1,000 in taxes, you typically are required to pay estimated taxes during the current tax year.